How to Write an Impactful Job Proposal

 This point is most relevant to freelancing platforms like Upwork: pay attention to specific questions asked by the client.
 Additional question fields indicate what the client is particularly interested in, what they’ve taken the time to ask in detail, so you should take time to respond in detail.

 Another important point to make is that these additional fields are often the first thing a client sees when they receive job proposals, above the generic cover letter fields.
 Make sure you give a good first impression in your responses to them.

 6. Be Professional, To A Point

-You want to come across as intelligent and trustworthy to your clients, and using professional language is a good way of doing that, but it’s important not to go overboard.
+You want to come across as intelligent and trustworthy to your clients.
+So using professional language is a good way of doing that.
+But it’s important not to go overboard.
 Texa Ritalito, a writer at Writinity and Researchpapersuk, points out that ‘At the end of the day, clients want to know they’re dealing with a human being.
 Being overly formal in correspondence can make you seem unapproachable or a bad communicator, which is fatal to a good working relationship.
 Showing that you are approachable can be as easy as including the client’s name in the job proposal–”Hi Sarah”–rather than a stiff and impersonal “Dear Sir or Madam”.’

 A good job proposal is more than just an offer of services.
 It’s an indication of how you operate as a business or an individual.
 You should put some thought into how it looks and sounds as much as you’d consider what you wear to a job interview, or how you’d speak to your manager.
 Most importantly, it should sound like you.